Thinking of studying at higher education but not sure if you will succeed?

 Don’t worry – we have the resources, time and plans in place to provide you with all the support you need to reach those high levels of achievement that you aspire to.

 Money worries sap our energy and drive to improve ourselves.
-We have a pot of funds available to support you, in case of emergencies, while you are studying with us.
+We have a pot of funds available to support you while you are studying with us.
 You will still need to secure funding for the course fees via the Student Loan system, however if problems unexpectedly raise their head while you are studying, that threaten your ability to continue, then we may be able to offer some assistance.

-Forms are available to enable you to apply for help – such circumstances might be childcare costs due to a partner being sick, or funeral travel costs if tragedy strikes.
+Forms are available to enable you to apply for help.
 Support is available to help you with completing the forms from the HE admin team at Brannams.

 Study skill support